copterj/eaglercraftex-2/README.md

+# NOTE: THIS REPOSITORY IS DEPRECATED

+We are working on a new eaglercraftex, so stay tuned!

 ## Legal Notice

 This repository does **not** contain any copyrighted material, proprietary assets, or content that infringes upon the intellectual property rights of any third party.